ka9q/ka9q-radio/docs/airspy.md

 Only one entry is mandatory: **device**.
 This specifies the front end hardware type, i.e, "airspy" (which means an Airspy R2) or "airspyhf" (the Airspy HF+).
 The defaults should be good for most cases, but you can override them as needed.

-**description** Optional.
-Gives free-format text that will be advertised through the *radiod* program to the control/status stream and the *control* program that listens to it.
-It will also be advertised in DNS SRV (service discovery) records by the Linux mDNS daemon *avahi*, so keep it short but descriptive.

 **serial** Optional.
 If not specified, *radiod* uses the first Airspy R2 or Airspy HF+ device discovered.
 Since this is probably not what you want, you should explicitly specify the serial number if more than one is present.